-- 5.1.
+5.1.
 To create the quartile information, all staff are sorted by their hourly rate of pay.
-This list is then split into 4 equal parts where possible. - 5.1.1.
+This list is then split into 4 equal parts where possible.

+- 5.1.1.
 Quartile 1 Lower: Includes all employees whose standard hourly rate places them at or below the lower quartile. - 5.1.2.
 Quartile 2 Lower middle: Includes all employees whose standard hourly rate places them above the lower quartile but at or below the median quartile. - 5.1.3.
 Quartile 3 Upper middle: Includes all employees whose standard hourly rate places them above the median quartile but at or below the upper quartile. - 5.1.4.
 Quartile 4 Upper: Includes all employees whose standard hourly rate places them above the upper quartile.

 - 5.2.
-The total staff analysed comprises a headcount of 4696 MKUH employees as at 31 March 2021. - 5.3.
+The total staff analysed comprises a headcount of 4,037 MKUH employees as at 31 March 2022. - 5.3.
 When reviewing the quartile information, account should be taken of the variety and types of roles available within the organisation and the gender distribution within specific roles. - 5.4.
-The highest variances for quartiles for the Trust overall is found within the upper quartile for men. - 5.5.
-There is a higher proportion of female staff in quartiles 1, 2 and 3.
+The highest variances for quartiles for the Trust overall is found within the upper quartiles. - 5.5.
+There is a higher proportion of female staff in the lower, lower middle and upper middle quartiles.
 Included within this group are Administration and Clerical staff, Ancillary Staff, Allied Health Professions, Nursing and Midwifery and Professional and Technical Staff Groups.
 A higher proportion of staff within these groups are female. - 5.6.
-Quartile 1 is 82.0% female and 18.0% male and is largely unchanged from 2020 (female 82.2%, male 17.8%).
-This remains broadly representative of the overall Trust gender profile.

-5.7.
-The upper quartile (Q4) at 32.1% has a higher proportion of male staff and is a decrease from 2020 (35.8%).
+Quartile 1 is 81.43% female and 18.57% male and slightly changed from 2021 (female 82.02%, male 17.98%).
+This remains broadly representative of the overall Trust gender profile. - 5.7.
+The upper quartile (Q4) at 36.14% has a higher proportion of male staff and is an increase from 2021 (32.14%).
 The variance in this quartile is generally attributable to the significant gender differential amongst Medical staff and senior leadership/managerial roles within the Trust.
-This is countered by a higher proportion of female staff within the Scientific, Nursing and Midwifery staff groups.
+This is countered by a higher proportion of female staff within the Scientific, and Nursing and Midwifery staff groups.

-6. Conclusions and Recommendations
+6. Conclusions